 Each individual intern at the Haultain Research Institute is assigned to a mentor.
 Mentors are members of our policy research team, who will provide guidance and supervision throughout the term of the internship.
 Interns have the opportunity to participate in several components of the research process beside researching.
 They engage copy editing, database creation, writing in Haultain’s portfolios, or helping with communications campaigns.

 Interns work remotely and correspond regularly with their internship coordinator via e-mail and on-line meeting platforms.
 Our internship program runs three cycles each year.
 The dates for the winter, spring-summer, and autumn terms are listed below.
 Although precise start and end date of the program may be negotiable, the program runs for 12 weeks.
 The Haultain Research Institute also offers a part-time version of the internship program running 24 weeks.
+Note these are unpaid internships.

 HIP Intern Selection and Requirements